 At the top of an organization, for example, a chief privacy officer may or may not be a lawyer.
 The people below a chief privacy officer within an organization typically perform compliance work across a range of regulations.
 Driven by an explosion of new laws involving data privacy, this job category is an area of high growth.

 - Training, education, and awareness is another speciality area within the framework.
-As with other categories, jobs within this area require the blend of technical, legal, and business knowledge that the Cleveland-Marshall MLS program provides.
+As with other categories, jobs within this area require the blend of technical, legal, and business knowledge that the CSU College of Law MLS program provides.

 For example, a cyber instructional curriculum developer develops courses about cybersecurity.
 This role requires competency with the relevant laws, including the technical aspects of laws.
 It also requires the ability to map the specific requirements of laws to the controls an organization implements to meet compliance requirements.
 As with other jobs, the framework provides an extremely comprehensive collection of the capabilities required to perform in this role.

-- The risk management specialty area is another that is widely applicable to most organizations, and where the Cleveland-Marshall MLS program provides solid preparation.
+- The risk management specialty area is another that is widely applicable to most organizations, and where the CSU College of Law MLS program provides solid preparation.
 Typical jobs within this category include authorizing official, which refers to the person who is ultimately accountable for the security of an organization’s IT infrastructure.
 Security control assessor is another typical role; this person conducts independent comprehensive assessments of an organization’s IT system.

 Developing the Required Technical, Legal, and Business Expertise